zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “one-hit wonder” (wonder) is a person or a group that had one popular song and then nothing else.
 The person or group only had  one popular song that everybody knows and everybody can sing, but that wa s it.
 That was the only hit, the only success they had.
 That’s a “one-hit wonder .”
 Eileen says there was an article in the newspaper – or perhaps the Internet website – about one-hit wonders, asking what these people or what these gro ups are doing now.
 Dex says, “There was a lot of good response to my quote  about our possible reunion.”

 So apparently Dex was interviewed for this article,  and there is something that he said in the article.
 That’s what he means by “my qu ote” (quote).
 “After a 20-year hiatus, I think fans are ready for more music from us.”
 A “hiatus” (hiatus) is a break, a pause, often a very long pause, in some ac tivity – in this case, a 20-year break.
 “It should lead to a tour,” Dex says.
 He’s r eferring to this reunion concert that they are planning on giving.
-A “tour” (tour) i s when a musician or a band travels from city to city giving performances.
+A “tour” (tour) is when a musician or a band travels from city to city giving performances.

 Eileen says, “Resurrecting your music career might be harder than you guys think.”
 “To resurrect” (resurrect) refers to bringi ng something or someone back to life.
 More generally, it means to try to make somet hing popular that was once popular in the past but is no longer so.
 Dex says, “Stop being such a killjoy.”
 A “killjoy” (killjoy) is a person who makes it diffic ult for other people to enjoy something, who makes it difficult for other people to have fun, perhaps by making negative comments.